rhit-netsos/netsec-public/docs/guides/tmux.md

    able to see all of that in there!

 Now that I have convinced how great that is, let's detach from our session.
-To do so, hit the prefix key, followed by the `q` key.
-For example, if you're still using the default prefix, then you need to hit `<C-b> q`.
+To do so, hit the prefix key, followed by the `d` key.
+For example, if you're still using the default prefix, then you need to hit `<C-b> d`.

 You will notice that your session will close and will be sent to the background.
 You are now back in your native terminal window, and you can launch new